AlePuglisi/perception-localization-mapping-projects/README.md

 <img width=400 height=250 src=https://github.com/user-attachments/assets/54778a4b-020e-42b2-a8e8-6105746db9a8>

 Given a ROS Bag file with the recording of a teleoperation of the robot above inside the Lab, we have to create a map from scanner data, denoise the map manually, and then set up autonomous navigation on that map.
 For this project, a lightweight robot simulator is used, called ``stage`` (The best practice for simulation is to use Gazebo or other simulators ...
-I never use stage again to be honest)
+I never use stage again to be honest).
+This simulator is used for a simple kinematic and sensor simulation, but the Navigation stack used in this project is obviously compatible with Gazebo.

 The Bag file contains:
 - Data from single plane scanner in "/scan"